what to do if you can’t pay your bills

-When speaking to the person on the other end, it is best to avoid details about why you’re unable to pay your bills.
-Simply explain you are in a hardship situation and your plan to get back on track with your finances.
+When speaking to the person on the other end, it's best to avoid details about why you’re unable to pay your bills.
+Simply explain you're in a hardship situation and your plan to get back on track with your finances.
 Be truthful.
 If you tell everyone a different story, especially one that’s not true, it’s bound to backfire.

 2. avoid drama